-The minimum focusing distance is the distance between the object and the film plane or the image sensor of the camera at which a lens still illustrates sharply.
+The minimum focusing distance is the distance between the object and the first element of the lens.
 The minimum focusing distance together with the focal length determines the magnification ratio.

 The optical axis is an imaginary line through the centre of curvature of a lens.

 In photography resolution or resolution property refers to the ability of a lens to be able to return certain small detail structures.
 The resolution is measured in lines per millimetre and is dependent on the position (for physical reasons the resolution is a little worse at the image edges than in the middle of an image).
 Tamron lenses reach an optimal resolution property over the entire image field due to their construction by means of modern computer design.

 The VC (vibration compensation) mechanism is a Tamron development which ensures an effective compensation for camera vibrations.
 Especially hand-held, low-light and tele photography is susceptible for camera shake and consequent blurred results, due to the required longer shutter speeds.
 Under these photographic conditions the VC mechanism can unfold to its full efficiency.